22 Guided Grief Journaling Prompts

 Denial

-This is when you may find it hard to accept that the loss has actually happened.
+This is when you may find it hard to accept that the loss has happened.

 Bargaining